 HTTP API Reference Guide

-The sensor can be queried and configured using an HTTP GET requests.
+The sensor can be queried and configured using HTTP requests.
 This can be done using several different tools such as HTTPie, cURL, Advanced REST Client, etc.

 Here is an example using curl command: